 Written recently, and with updates coming regularly, our content is not taken from old marketing brochures.
 In fact, sadly, we have removed some places that have not stood the test of time.
 More happily, we have added places that are new or have been renovated.
 We keep abreast of changes in the industry and revise content frequently.

-Tamara Britten is the author and researcher of Karibu Kenya Accommodation Guide.
+Tamara Britten is the founder of the Karibu Kenya holiday bookings service, and author of Karibu Kenya Accommodation Guide.

 Marie-Claire is responsible for the format and design of Karibu Kenya Accommodation Guide.
 She is a passionate designer, typographer and photographer.
 During her years in Kenya she worked for several international advertising firms before starting her own business.